 Place crostata in the preheated oven and bake for about 45-50 minutes, until the crust is golden brown and the cheesecake is set.
 Allow it to cool for at least 30 minutes before cutting although I find that it cuts much neater when cooled completely.

 Optionally, you may want to dust the cooled tart with a little icing sugar.

-Place all the filling ingredients in a food processor and blend until silky smooth.
+Place all the filling ingredients in a blender and blend until silky smooth.

 *If you have sour cherries, you can make your own cherry filling by simmering pitted cherries with sugar / maple syrup until thickened (you may also need to add a bit of cornflour / cornstarch or other thicker to make sure the filling isn’t too thin).
 The amount of sugar used depends on your personal preference.
 My mum’s jam has 150 g / ¾ cup of sugar per 500 g of sour cherries.
 For this filling, you will need approximately 750 g / 26½ oz of sour cherries and 225 g / heaped 1 cup sugar.
 If using sweet cherries, you will need much less.